6028832/6028832/README.md

 - 👋 Hi, I’m Matthijs
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Python
-- 💞️ I’m looking to collaborate on things
 - 📫 How to reach me, just add me
-- 😄 Pronouns: he/him

 <!---
 6028832/6028832 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.